mfractor/mfractor.content/xamf-hotreload-previewer/README.md

 XAML Hot Reload is available on Visual Studio for Mac and Windows starting on the free community tier.
 Actually its not tied only to Visual Studio as is much more a compiler/debugger feature, making it available on JetBrains Rider too.

+As good as Hot Reload could be [there are still some limitations](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/xaml/hot-reload).
+Its available only to Android and iOS, and some scenarios will require rebuild and redeploy.

 ## Previewer

 The XAML Previewer is a built-in tool in Visual Studio that shows a real-time representation of the XAML content that you're working on your main editor.
 It was the first integrated tool to aid developer on designing Xamarin.Forms Pages and Views.